 I made a small batch of pizza dough to use as the wrapping for my Hot Dog Mummies.
 I chose pizza dough because it browns nicely, but also because it’s really stretchy and I knew I could wrap it easily.

-I started by stirring together the warm water, sugar, and yeast in a mixing bowl.
-I let this sit until it started to bubble so I knew the yeast was doing its thing.
+Start the dough by stirring together the warm water, sugar, and yeast in a mixing bowl.
+Let this mixture sit until it starts to bubble so I knew the yeast was doing its thing.

 After that, just stir in the salt and oil and then slowly mix in the flour.
 If you have a stand mixer, you can mix this with a dough hook on medium speed until it forms a soft, smooth dough ball.
 The dough should be pretty stretchy, but not sticky at all.